 We classified the events of the STA according to their controllability and the time it takes for them to occur.
+In Table 4.4 we summarize our interpretation of what each kind of events represent in the environment, which we maintain throughout the thesis.
 Furthermore, in a single agent scenario it is quite common that two kinds of events, immediate controllable events and timed uncontrollable events, suffice to model a large number of applications.
-In fact, these two kinds encompass the most fundamental aspects of the behavior of an agent acting in an environment: the start/stop of an agents' actions and the effects of agents' actions.
+In fact, these two kinds encompass the most fundamental aspects of the behavior of an agent acting in an environment: the start/stop of an